souenzzo/graal/docs/reference-manual/native-image/JNI.md

 However, the `native-image` builder directly assigns intrinsic locks only to objects of classes which the analysis can observe as being used in Java `synchronized` statements and with `wait()`, `notify()` and `notifyAll()`.
 For other objects, synchronization falls back on a slower mechanism which uses a map to store lock associations, which itself needs synchronization.
 For that reason, it can be beneficial to wrap synchronization in Java code.

-## java.lang.reflect Support
-The JNI functions `FromReflectedMethod` and `ToReflectedMethod` can be used to obtain the corresponding `jmethodID` to a `java.lang.reflect.Method`, or to a `java.lang.reflect.Constructor` object, and vice versa.
-The functions `FromReflectedField` and `ToReflectedField` convert between `jfieldID` and `java.lang.reflect.Field`.
-In order to use these functions, [reflection support](Reflection.md) must be enabled and the methods and fields in question must be included in the reflection configuration, which is specified with `-H:ReflectionConfigurationFiles=`.

 ### Further Reading